What we do

 MLA invests in world-class research, development and adoption projects to increase the productivity and profitability of Australia’s cattle, sheep and goat businesses.

-MLA invested $160.9 million in a range of research, development and adoption programs in 2017-18.
-This included $96.8 million invested through MLA Donor Company.
+MLA invested $171.9 million in a range of research, development and adoption programs during 2022-2023.
+This included $65.4 million invested through MLA Donor Company.
 This investment includes matching funds from the Australian Government.

 Marketing, market access and insights